 Illustrated with photos and videos, of course.

 Join those spars together any way you like.
 Just keep it light!
-Go for shoelaces rather than high-tensile fencing wire :-)
+Go for strong thread rather than high-tensile fencing wire :-)

 In fact, if you are happy to have the flying line permanently attached to the kite, simply bind the spars together with the end of the line.

-The raw simplicity of this approach does not call for anything around the edge of the sail either—no string, no tape.
-Quick and simple!
+The raw simplicity of this approach does not call for anything around the edge of the sail either—no string, no tape, which is quick and simple!
 This is definitely basic kite-making.
 See the tiny blue diamond below, which uses two bamboo skewers for spars.

 Check out one of our own simple dowel-and-plastic diamonds in the video below.
 The breeze is rather light, but as you will see, the kite finally manages to climb away to a more respectable angle: